sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-1.markdown

 * **Semantic Soundness**

-  Unsound semantics that occur when combining higher-order effects with algebraic effects (delimited continuations) in effect libraries predating `effectful`, such as `polysemy`, `fused-effects`, and `freer-simple`
+  Unsound semantics that occur when combining higher-order effects with algebraic effects (delimited continuations) in effect libraries

 * **Interoperability**